ExodusMovement/signupexodus/README.md

 # signupexodus

 Smart contract for creating EOS accounts for users of Exodus.
 EOS can be sent to this contract with a memo formatted as `<account_name>-<publick_key>`, and the account `account_name` will be created and permissions for controlling the account will be assgined to `public_key`.
-For the account approximately 4k of RAM will be purchaed and 2.0 EOS weill be staked.
+For the account approximately 4k of RAM will be purchaed and 2.0 EOS will be staked.
 The remaining EOS will be sent to the created account for immediate use.

 ### Set Up Environment